Industry Insights

 • Provide comfortable, clean waiting areas with amenities

-• Have staff acknowledge patients who have been waiting longer than expected
+• Have staff acknowledge anyone who has been waiting longer than expected

-When a patient reports a negative experience, how you respond matters more than what happened.
-Research from the Service Recovery Paradox shows that patients whose complaints are resolved quickly and genuinely actually become more loyal than patients who never had a problem.
+When a visitor reports a negative operational experience, how you respond matters more than what happened.
+Research from the Service Recovery Paradox shows that visitors whose complaints are resolved quickly and genuinely actually become more loyal than visitors who never had a problem.

 • Respond to negative feedback within 24 hours